 - Understand the effects and contribution of heterogeneity on coarser resolution retrievals

 - Evaluate the impact of known RFI sources on retrieval

 - Analyze heterogeneity effects on L1 product calibration

-For SMAPVEX16 the focus will be on the first item.
-It is also expected that it will contribute to the other items.
+For SMAPVEX16 the focus was on the first item.
+It also contributed to the other items.
 Further details on some of the specific contributions follow.

 Investigate and resolve anomalous observations and products

 The beta-release assessment of the L2SMP (Chan et al. 2016) revealed that while the overall performance was quite good, there were some CVS with very large errors.
 These were the agricultural sites; South Fork (Iowa) and Carman (Manitoba).
 In addition, comparison of SMAP and SMOS global products indicated very different results over dense forest regions.
 Although SMAP produces a flagged retrieval for forest land cover, it is currently not a mission requirement.
 Therefore, for 2016 the priority will be to improve the retrieval at these agricultural sites.
 Efforts (and experiment plans) are being provided separately for the two sites.
 Approaches and protocols will be coordinated to the degree it is possible.

 Improving up-scaling functions for CVS